Waffelo/Waffelo/README.md

 ### Goals:
 I don't have many goals related to development set yet, this will likely change in the future.
 I have few projects in my head that I would love to work on and make them real.
 I am looking forward to the future.

-- 💻 Learn Python and JS
+- 💻 Learn Python and Rust
 - 💾 Make CLI programs
-- 🤖 Code Discord Bots

 My projects 🍩